 Oftentimes, internships can also be arranged in these locations.

-The purpose of the SRM 282 practicum course is to introduce Sport and Recreation Management majors to the variety and scope of employment opportunities within the field.
-Over the course of one semester, students will work/volunteer for 10 hours a week in the sport and recreation organization of their choice (total of 90 hours).
-Students should choose their practicum site intentionally, because a successful practicum experience will often lead to an internship offer.
-The best course is to choose a subset of the sport and recreation industry (an aspect of the industry about which you’re interested in learning more and in which you can see yourself working one day) and seek a practicum experience in that area.
+This course introduces you to the variety and scope of employment opportunities within the field.
+Over the course of one semester, students will work/volunteer for 90 hours in the sport and recreation organization of their choice.
+You should choose a practicum site intentionally, because a successful practicum experience will often lead to an internship offer.
+Choose a subset of the sport and recreation industry (an aspect of the industry that you are interested in learning more about and where you can see yourself working one day) and seek a practicum experience in that area.

-SRM 282 can be taken in the fall, spring, or summer semesters.
-Feel free to find a practicum site in your hometown (and take the class over the summer) or find a Harrisonburg site and take the class in the fall or spring semesters.
-Just like in any other class, you will be responsible for submitting bi-weekly logs, writing a paper, evaluating the site, and receiving evaluations from your site supervisor.
+SRM 282 can be taken in the fall, spring or summer semesters.
+Find a practicum site in your hometown and take the class over the summer or in Harrisonburg and take the class in the fall or spring semesters.
+Just like in any other class, you will be responsible for submitting bi-weekly logs, writing a paper, evaluating the site and receiving evaluations from your site supervisor.

-- Internships must be pre-approved by Professor Angela Hayslett, SRM Internship Coordinator; most will be approved as long as the organization fits within the sport and recreation industry.
+• Internships must be pre-approved by Professor Angela Hayslett, SRM Internship Coordinator, and organizations should fit within the sport and recreation industry.

 Students are responsible for researching and obtaining their own individual internship experiences.
 Though we do not act as an internship placement service, Hart School faculty and staff have strong relationships with sport and recreation industry employers and professionals and we regularly leverage these relationships to create opportunities for students.
 In addition, our dedicated alumni base recruits our students for jobs and internships on a regular basis.

-Our Professional Development & Employer Engagement Coordinator, Jen Nelson, spends much of her time cultivating relationships with industry employers and works to provide the following resources in order to make the internship/job search process as seamless as possible for students:
+The Hart School Professional Development & Employer Engagement Coordinator, Lauren Wholihan Gardner, spends much of her time cultivating relationships with industry employers and works to provide the following resources in order to make the internship/job search process as seamless as possible for students:

-- The Hart School Career and Internship Fair (offered each October and February)
+• The Hart School Career & Internship Fair (offered each semester)

-- Internships, FT/PT jobs, and volunteer opportunities are posted on the Hart School Career Development Canvas page.
+• Internships, full-time/part-time jobs and volunteer opportunities are posted on the Hart School Career Development Canvas page.
 Students can log-on and search by keyword or can read a weekly summary that’s emailed out.

 What our students say...